frostbone25/frostbone25.github.io/content/post/ff7-rebirth-global-illumination/index.md

 # Conclusion

 All in all I'm pretty happy with what I've been able to achieve for the most part!
+Even suprised myself in certain areas what could be done.

+I hope that eventually some of these changes can be implemented *(or atleast considered and implemented in some fashion)* into the games.
+I have provided replay timings of the shaders with the additions and for the most part I believe that many of them can make it to all platforms that the game is deployed on without any noticable performance penalties. *(I'd be happy to lend a hand if necessary)*

 I would like to leave with some my own personal thoughts as I've been paying close attention to the discourse surrounding the mod.
-The response to it though has been overwhelmingly positive, which says alot and definetly is something I think should be considered for the future of the games. *(I'd be happy to lend a hand if necessary)*

-With that said there is a vocal minority voicing concerns regarding that this mod shifting the original "art-direction" of the scenes/areas in the game.
-While for the most part they are correct, what is missing is that this visual upgrade is ultimately "incomplete" without collaboration with the original art-team.
+The response to it though has been overwhelmingly positive, which says alot and definetly is something I think should be considered for the future of the games.
+With that said there are a few that voice their concerns about the mod shifting the original "art-direction" of the scenes/areas in the game.
+While for some areas they are correct, what is missing is that this visual upgrade is ultimately "incomplete" without collaboration with the original art-team.
 This is the final layer that would be achieved if changes were done in an actual development context.

 Currently I cannot dial everything in 100% because on the whole the shader changes apply across the entire game.
 What takes these improvements to the next level, is doing it in collaboration with the original art-team behind the game.
 This kind of relationship mirrors that in the industry where in my position with this mod I would be part of the "tech-art" team, working in tandem with the character/environment artists to achieve the most optimal results with all of the accuracy improvements to the rendering.
 Dialing in settings for specific game assets/areas.